-BIOL 103 Introduction to Biology (4) or NSCI 100 Introduction to Physical Science and NSCI 101 Physical Science Laboratory or other paired science lecture and laboratory NUTR 100 courses taken in the same session Elements of Nutrition (3) or other science lecture course with business and management curriculum
+or NSCI 100 Introduction to Physical Science and NSCI 101 Physical Science Laboratory or other paired science lecture and laboratory

-Total credits for AA in General Studies
+Total credits for AA in General Studies with business and management curriculum

 Computer Studies Curriculum

 Within the overall outcomes of the AA degree in General Studies (listed on p.
 84), the specialized curriculum in computer studies will help you apply a selected range of fundamental computer-based skills to advance your professional and career goals.